-For more information on maternity visiting, see here.
+For more information, see our visiting guidance here.

-Blyth Community Hospital is located in Blyth town centre, south east Northumberland.
+Blyth Community Hospital is located in Blyth town centre, south-east Northumberland.

 By road

 From the A189 Southbound.
 Take 1st turn off for Blyth, turn left at roundabout, continue along A193 Cowpen Rd for 2 miles.
-Turn left at roundabout onto Waterloo Rd, then left onto
+Turn left at roundabout onto Waterloo Rd, then left onto Thoroton St and carry on along the road then bear left at the health centre and the hospital is the next building along.

 From the A189 Northbound.
 Take 2nd turn off for Blyth, turn right at roundabout, continue along A193 Cowpen Rd for 2 miles.
-Turn left at roundabout onto Waterloo Rd, then left onto
+Turn left at roundabout onto Waterloo Rd, then left onto Thoroton St and carry on along the road then bear left at the health centre and the hospital is the next building along.

 By bus